Sep 01, 2023

 - Sponsored TLD (sTLD).
 This type of extension is sponsored and used for specific organizations.
 For example, Tralliance Registry Management Company, LLC sponsors .travel, and DotAsia Organization Ltd. sponsors .asia.

 - New gTLD (nTLD).
-It’s a new generation of extensions.
+It’s a new generation of domain extensions.
 Basically, any TLD launched after 12 January 2012 are new gTLD, including .online, .store, and .tech.

 Path to the Resource